DPDK/dpdk/doc/guides/nics/mvpp2.rst

 Usage Example
 -------------

-MRVL PMD requires extra out of tree kernel modules to function properly.
+MVPP2 PMD requires extra out of tree kernel modules to function properly.
 `musdk_uio` and `mv_pp_uio` sources are part of the MUSDK.
 Please consult ``doc/musdk_get_started.txt`` for the detailed build instructions.
 For `mvpp2x_sysfs` please consult ``Documentation/pp22_sysfs.txt`` for the